LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/MavenAssist/recommendbots.md

 * Be sure to match the bot skill to the bot user
 * Save the API credentials generated from your new bot user(s) as you will need them to [connect your bot](#connect-bots-to-liveengage)

-### Connect Bots to LiveEngage
+### Connect Bots to Conversational Cloud

-Once Conversational Cloud is configured, your bot(s) need to be connected to enable them to respond to conversations in LiveEngage.
+Once Conversational Cloud is configured, your bot(s) need to be connected to enable them to respond to conversations in Conversational Cloud.

 For Conversation Builder bots, see [the next section](#configuring-conversation-builder-bots).